Inuit grammar: Noun declension

+Inuktitut uses a split-ergative structure, marking the subject of a non-specific verb and the object of a specific verb in the same way – the absence of a specific morphological marker – and marks the subject of a specific verb and the object of a non-specific verb with particular morphological elements.
+This kind of morphosyntactic structure is often called an ergative structure.
+However, ergativity in its most clearly defined instances is primarily about transitive and intransitive verbs.
+This dichotomy is not identical to the specific/non-specific verb distinction in Inuktitut, since Inuktitut usage is also concerned with the definiteness of the objects of verb.

+Consequently, the application of the notion of ergativity to Inuktitut, and to many other languages, is somewhat controversial.
+Regardless, by analogy with more conventionally ergative languages, the -up, -k, -it endings described above are often called ergative suffixes which are taken to be indicative of the ergative case, while the -mik, -rnik, -nik endings (see Non-specific verbs – Objects) are called accusative.
+This usage is often seen in linguistics literature describing Inuktitut, and sometimes in pedagogic literature and dictionaries, but remains a quite foreign vocabulary to most Inuit.

+The Inuktitut language also uses the ergative and the accusative cases in different forms: the ergative also appears as a genitive, marking the possessor of a noun.
+This ergative-genitive case is required to be used for the relation between two nouns.
+However, it is identical to the nominative in the dual and plural.

+The locative cases (locative, ablative, allative, and prolative) correspond roughly to the English prepositions in/on, from, to, and through/by.
+The equative case is most similar to the preposition like/as; hence the language name of Inuktitut, "like the people."

+Possession

 Verbs in main clauses

 Inuktitut verbs fall into two major categories with different morphological properties: non-specific verbs and specific verbs.
 Many verbs belong in both categories, and can take either set of endings depending on the type of information about the verb's arguments that speakers intend to communicate.
 Others are restricted to one category or require a morphological change in order to move between categories.

 Every fully inflected Inuktitut verb can act alone as a proposition.
 No other words are required to form a syntactically correct sentence.

 This section will only cover two of the most common sets of endings for these two verb classes and a small selection of verbal modifiers.
 Inuktitut has a large and diverse set of verbal inflections, of which this article can only cover a small portion designed to give some sense of how the Inuktitut language works.